New in Sketch — Independent borders, selection colors, and more Learn more

 You can quickly apply a different Boolean operation from the Layer List

-To hide any of the original shapes in your combined shape, Control-click on them in the Layer List and select Hide Layer, or use H. Keep in mind that this will change how your combined shape appears on the Canvas.
+To hide one of the original shapes in a combined shape, Control-click it in the Layer List and select Hide Layer, or press H. Keep in mind that hiding a shape changes how the combined shape looks on the Canvas.